ivan0103/data-explorer-map/README.md

 ```
 npx eslint --ext .ts . --fix
 ```

-## Dependencies
-- Google Maps API: used to visualize map and for Geocoder
-- H3-js: used to create and visualize hexagons over the map.
-- Chart.js: JS library used to create interactive charts

 ## Usage
 - Each displayed Hexagon represents a reported hazard or a point of interest inside the region the hexagon is on.